 - Service Buying a fancy new car?
 Then your routine service costs are going to seem fancy also.
-We mean costly.
+And by fancy we mean costly.
 In contrast, the more affordable your new car, the more affordable your service costs will be.
 Makes sense!
 Keep an eye out for promotions that offer free service for the first year or more.

-If your fantasy car has a sporty spoiler, white leather interior, an extra shiny dash, a low trim of blinding fluro tube-lighting, a very loud and intrusive horn with electric blue metallic paint, then expect to pay extra.
-And we mean on top of the sale of the car.
-You really want all that stuff?
-Sounds pricy!
+If your fantasy car has a sporty spoiler, white leather interior, and an extra shiny dash set of rims, then expect to pay extra on top of the sale of the car.

 Tips on buying a used car from a private seller

 So if a new car depreciates the second you put pen to paper, then you may as well buy a second hand car, right?
 Why fork out for a new car when the value doesn’t hold!

 Well, you can kiss the alluring ‘new-car’ smell goodbye, but you will be saving big bucks in the long run.
 As long as your next set of wheels runs super smooth.
 Because we don’t want any bumps on the road to take out your dodgy wheel alignment.
 We go into buying a used vehicle a little more to smooth over any confusion: